JosephDavis/perception/docs/current.md

 <a name="ObservableMap"></a>

 ## ObservableMap
 Provides the functionality for observing changes to a Map.
+All instance methods available on Map and EventDispatcher are available to an ObservableMap.

 **Kind**: global class